 - Develop a background questionnaire [see example here] to gain more information about students’ skills [see sample here] and experiences.
 (Center for Research on Learning and Teaching, U-M; and Eberly Center – Carnegie Mellon University)

-In presentations of group projects, guide students to share speaking responsibilities equitably.
+In presentations of group work, guide students to share speaking responsibilities equitably or provide guidance for choosing a spokesperson.

 - See this example of a team contract.
 (George Brown College, Canada) and this example of a team contract with guiding questions.
 (Center for Research on Learning and Teaching in Engineering)